cjbassi/gotop/README.md

 Go compiles to a single executable so you just need to get that into your $PATH.

-To download the latest binary for your OS into `/usr/bin`, you can run the [install](https://github.com/cjbassi/gotop/blob/master/install.sh) script like so:
+To download the latest binary for your OS into `/usr/bin`, you can run the [install](https://github.com/cjbassi/gotop/blob/master/install.sh) script:

 ```
 curl https://raw.githubusercontent.com/cjbassi/gotop/master/install.sh | sudo bash
 ```

-If you install this way, starting gotop with the `-u` flag or pressing `u` in gotop will check to see if there is a newer version available and automatically update if so.
+If you install this way, starting gotop with the `-u` flag or pressing `u` in gotop will update if there's a newer version.

-To uninstall, run:
+To uninstall:

 ```
 sudo rm /usr/bin/gotop